-Emotions.
-We have them, we want them, we suffer from them.
-Like so many things in life, it is not always easy to control them.
-And maybe that isn’t so import or good?
+Emotions are a constant presence in our lives.
+We all have them, we all want them, and we all sometimes suffer from them.
+And like so many things in life, it is not always easy to control them.
+But perhaps that’s not necessarily a bad thing?

 Emotions in our society

 Societal attitudes toward emotions have changed over time.
 While not too long ago, boys were expected to always be strong and have their emotions under control, today’s men are required to show emotions – but please, not too excessively.
 Women, on the other hand, are allowed to cry – but don’t be overly dramatic.
 If they want to advance their careers, however, women are expected to hide their emotions and act “like men”.

 These and many more contradictions and expectations surrounding emotions can leave many feeling bewildered and confused.
 We live in a world where expressions of feelings are often judged, and our vocabulary is laden with labels like “sissy,” “wimp,” “drama queen,” or “bitch.”
 As a result, many people feel overwhelmed by strong emotions and attempt to conceal or suppress them, often without success.